 THE VISUAL COMPUTING COMPANY

-NVIDIA’s pioneering work in visual computing — the art and science of computer graphics — has led to thousands of patented inventions, breakthrough technologies and a powerful brand.
-For two decades, we’ve advanced this uniquely powerful medium, helping to transform the PC from a tool for productivity into one for creativity and discovery, and further the mobile revolution.
+NVIDIA’s work in visual computing — the art and science of computer graphics — has led to thousands of patented inventions, breakthrough technologies, deep industry relationships and a globally recognized brand.
+For two decades, we’ve pioneered this uniquely powerful medium, which has transformed the PC from a tool for productivity into one for creativity and discovery.

 At the core of our company is the GPU — the engine of modern visual computing — which we invented in 1999.
-One of the most complex processors ever built, our latest Kepler generation of GPUs boasts 7 billion transistors.
-The GPU has propelled computer graphics from a feature into an ever-expanding industry — encompassing video games, movie production, product design, medical diagnosis and scientific research, among other categories.
-GPUs are now driving new fields like computer vision, computational photography, image processing and augmented reality.
+One of the most complex processors ever built, our Kepler generation of GPUs boasts 7 billion transistors.
+The GPU has propelled computer graphics from a feature into an ever-expanding industry — encompassing video games, movie production, product design, medical diagnosis and scientific research, among many other categories.
+GPUs are now driving new fields like computer vision, image processing, machine learning and augmented reality.

 - Founded in 1993